 If you are planning to travel from KL to George Town on Penang Island, the Butterworth Ferry Terminal is is just a short walk away from Butterworth Railway Station.

-Trains from KL to Ipoh are plentiful with many Electric Trains (ETS) running on this route, as well as long distance ETS services that also stop in Ipoh heading north.
+Travelling from KTM Kuala Lumpur to Ipoh there are many Electric Trains (ETS) running on this route, as well as long-distance ETS services that also stop in Ipoh heading north.

-For ETS train schedules, please see the following pages:
+For the full ETS train schedules on the dedicated KL - Ipoh Route please see the following pages:

 If you want to travel from KL to Langkawi by train, you can take an ETS service to either Alor Setar (for boats from K. Kedah) or Arau (for boats from K. Perlis).